qqueing/DeepSpeaker-pytorch/README.md

 This is a slightly modified pytorch implementation of the model(modified Resnet + triplet loss) presented by Baidu Research in [Deep Speaker: an End-to-End Neural Speaker Embedding System](https://arxiv.org/pdf/1705.02304.pdf).

-This code was tested by Voxceleb database.
+This code was tested using Voxceleb database.
 [Voxceleb database paper](https://www.robots.ox.ac.uk/~vgg/publications/2017/Nagrani17/nagrani17.pdf) shows shows 7.8% EER using CNN.
 But in my code can't reach that point.
 This code contained a lot of editable point such as preprocessing, model, scoring(length nomalization and file processing) and etc.

 I hope this code helps researcher reach higher score.